zaiste/zaiste.net/content/posts/2020-07-30_shell-commands-rust.md

 ## `bat`

-`bat` is a `cat` clone with syntax highlighting and Git integration that woks on Windows, MacOS and Linux.
+`bat` is a `cat` clone with syntax highlighting and Git integration that works on Windows, MacOS and Linux.
 It provides syntax highlighting for many file extensions by default.

 ![bat](/images/posts/bat.png)